 - 2009-2011 Scion xD

 - 2006-2011 Yaris

-Owners should be notified by first-class-mail, and can bring their car to any authorized Toyota dealer.
+Owners should be notified by first-class-mail and can bring their car to an authorized Toyota dealer.
 Dealers will inspect the switch and apply grease or replace the circuit board depending on the status of the unit.
 Toyota owners can also visit the website and enter their Vehicle Identification Number to see if their car is affected.